-In conclusion, Bill 23 includes changes to the role of local and regional municipal governments in land use planning processes and decisions.
-It is important in my professional planning opinion that municipalities, in the preparation and implementation of their respective Official Plans, continue to protect vulnerable 'Employment Areas' from the potential encroachment of any new residential or 'Sensitive Land Uses', with effective land use planning policies and regulations that are consistent with the PPS, and in conformity with the Growth Plan.
+In conclusion, it is important in my professional planning opinion that a housing-focused policy review of 'A Place to Grow' and the 'Provincial Policy Statement' continue to protect vulnerable 'Employment Areas' from the potential encroachment of any new residential or 'Sensitive Land Uses', with effective land use planning policies and regulations guiding municipal official plans and zoning.

-Thank-you in advance for your co-operation.
+Thank-you in advance for your consideration.